 A tradition that beats your grandma’s fruitcake, the annual Doctor Who holiday special puts a sci-fi spin on holiday cheer, not to mention a bit of entertainment to tide over Who fans between seasons.
-From 2005’s “The Christmas Invasion” to the 2019 unconventional New Year’s Day special, we’ve ranked all 14 Doctor Who holiday episodes from worst to best.
+From 2005’s “The Christmas Invasion” to the more recent (and much more unconventional) New Year’s Day special, we’ve ranked all 15 Doctor Who holiday episodes from worst to best.

 Following the trash fire that was the Pandorica arc, “A Christmas Carol” tells the story of a doomed spaceship and the rich miser who could save the day but refuses to do any such thing.
 It’s a transparent attempt to adopt the plot of Dickens’s A Christmas Carol — indeed, even Matt Smith’s Doctor says it — but the episode’s logic and execution are both off-target.
 Why does the Doctor decide that his best plan of action is to literally change a man’s personality?
 Isn’t it bad to manipulate someone’s life?
 Didn’t we already learn how crossing one’s own timeline can be disastrous?
 For a show about a time-traveling alien and his human companions skipping through the universe and saving the day, we also get little of our protagonists, and the characters who are pushed into the spotlight — Kazran Sardick and his icebox sweetheart Abigail — aren’t nearly interesting enough to act as worthy substitutes.
 Between its sky full of fish and its magical singing love interests, “A Christmas Carol” is marked by nonsensical diversions in a story that doesn’t stand on its own.

 14. “Spyfall” (2020)